Meet Deborah

 Most of Deborah’s professional career life was with Dominion Energy.

-Before joining Dominion Energy Deborah worked several years in radio and at the ABC television affiliate in the Richmond area where she reported and anchored morning and evening news and produced and hosted a public affairs show.
+Before joining Dominion Energy Deborah worked several years in radio and at the ABC television affiliate in the Richmond area, where she reported and anchored morning and evening news and produced and hosted a public affairs show.

-She is the Vice-Rector for the James Madison University Board of Visitors.
-She is vice president of the Board of Trustees of Joe Gibbs’ Youth for Tomorrow, which operates a residential campus for troubled, abandoned or abused youth and offers community-based services for at-risk youth and their families.
-She is an emeritus board member of the Dominion Energy Credit Union.
+She serves on the Board of Trustees of Joe Gibbs’ Youth for Tomorrow New Life Center, which operates a residential campus for troubled, abandoned or abused youth and also offers community-based mental health services for at-risk youth and their families throughout Northern Virginia and in Richmond.
+She served as President of the Board of Trustees from 2024-2025 and as Vice President 2022-2023 and 2026.